Interior of Good Shepherd Church prior to 1980's.

 The Downham Estate arrived on the scene in 1926, but its name originates in 1914 when the London County Council (LCC) agreed to build three large housing estates.
 The land was acquired in 1920.
 Downham covered the lands of two farms, Holloway Farm to the west and Shroffolds Farm to the north.
 Before the Estate was built, there had been little building south of Whitefoot Lane – many local residents took weekend walks over the ’Seven Fields’.

 The name ’Downham’ derives from Lord Downham who, as William Haynes Fisher was a former chairman of the LCC.
-Many of the road took their names from Tennyson’s ’Idylls of the King’.
+Many of the roads took their names from Tennyson’s ’Idylls of the King’.
 Other roads took their names from places in Devon.

 By summer 1930, 6000 houses had been completed by builders Holland, Hannen & Cubbits.
 An additional section of just over 1000 houses was developed at Whitefoot lane in 1937 by builders Higgs & Hill and generally known as ’North Downham’.
 On completion, some 30 000 people lived on Downham’s newly built Estate.
 Generally people commuted to work elsewhere.
 A cheap “workman’s ticket” from Grove Park station became available from November 1928.